AngeliqueAA/sonarfilm_data_node/README.md

 show dbs
 use **name-of-your-db**
 ```
-3. If you want to check if your DB is fille, here's some requests :
+3. If you want to check if your DB is fill, here some requests :

 ```
 db.movie.findOne()
 db.movie.countDocuments({})
 ```

+## Related Project

+The DB generate by this project is used by a Spring Boot microservice : [sonarfilm_movie](https://github.com/AngeliqueAA/sonarfilm_movies_spring)